gotdibbs/grunt-qunit-minimalist/README.md

 Type: `Object`
 Default value: `{ }`

 An object representing options to be passed to `grunt-lib-phantomjs` and thus subsequently to `phantomjs`.
+This can include things like `--web-security` and `timeout`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using `npm test` before submitting a pull request.